 It is important that you have your Eagle Card before you attempt to pick up your textbooks (more information on the textbook pick up process can be found below).

-You have two options to get your free Eagle Card: you can either a) get your Eagle Card after advisement or B) wait until your SOAR session.
+You will receive your Eagle ID Cart at your SOAR session.
 To get your card, visit the Eagle Card Center which is located inside Dining Commons and is open Monday-Friday from 8AM – 5PM.
 You will need to show a government issued photo ID (a permit/driver’s license will suffice) and have your picture taken to be printed on your card.

 Pick Up Textbooks the Week Before Classes